Teaching kids how to care for our state

 Students to Stewards Grants always meet the following criteria:

-- The applying entity is a school with an overall financial need that teaches environmental or STEAM related programming.
+- The applying entity is a school with an overall financial need that teaches environmental or conservation related programming or a need for an outdoor classroom.

 - For purposes of this program, a school is determined to have a financial need if 50 percent or more of its full-time students receive free or reduced-price lunches.